-techUK is supporting the NHS Digital Academy to find suitable mentors from industry to mentor individuals from the first cohort of the NHS Digital Academy.
+techUK is supporting the NHS Digital Academy to find suitable mentors from industry to mentor individuals from the second cohort of the NHS Digital Academy.
 This is a great opportunity for techUK members to share their knowledge and experience with the next generation of digital leaders in health and social care.

 techUK partnership with the NHS Digital Academy